5 Reasons Why Croatia Is Perfect For Families

 They are typical preschoolers in that they would happily stick to their favorite foods for three meals per day if given the opportunity.

 So how did it go feeding kids in Croatia?
 For the most part, just fine.
 Thanks to its history of being conquered by different regional powers over time, the cuisine is a mix of other countries’ influences, generally using fresh local ingredients.

-There were a few meals of cheese pizza, but my son often ate a whole filet of sea bass at least once per day.
-My daughter, on the other hand, loves vegetables and was treated to a different vegetable soup of the day at every restaurant and also enjoyed the wide range of risottos offered.
+There were a few cheese pizza meals, but my son often ate a whole filet of sea bass at least once per day.
+On the other hand, my daughter loves vegetables and was treated to a different vegetable soup of the day at every restaurant and enjoyed the wide range of risottos offered.